Refill Kitchen's Story

 Beverley has high hopes for the future of Refill, hoping to expand it to be able to make jams and preserves from surplus fruit and offer zero-waste catering for events, which would provide the revenue for the café to open full-time and offer employment to local people.
-The café already has a growing presence on social media, and its eco-conscious approach, accessibility, and collaboration with other organisations is a great example of circular economy within the community.
+The café already has a growing presence on social media, and its eco-conscious approach, accessibility, and collaboration with other organisations is a great example of a circular economy within the community.

 I was really inspired by my work with the Real Junk Food Project, who I had volunteered with for years before starting Refill, and still work with today - we try and ensure all our projects are working together to avoid duplicating effort.